alexwlchan/alexwlchan.net/src/_drafts/create-thumbnail.md

 I've written some version of a thumbnailer in at least a dozen projects.
 There's only one variable that differs between them: how big are the thumbnails?
 In one project I might want thumbnails that are 100 pixels wide, in another I need thumbnails that are no more than 250 pixels tall.
+Although imaging libraries expose lots of options, the thumbnail dimensions are the only one that I change for each project.

 This is what informed the design of my new tool: you can choose the width/height of the thumbnails it creates, but nothing else.
 I take this approach with a lot of [my scripts and tools](https://github.com/alexwlchan/scripts): wrap a versatile, flexible interface with one that's more tightly constrained and exposes the few options I use.